Graduation Requirements for Doctoral Students

 Step 2: Submit Thesis/Terminal Project

 Information about thesis and terminal projects can be found on our Thesis/Terminal Project Information page.
-Terminal Projects are submitted to the SOJC Graduate Coordinator and are NOT submitted to the Graduate School.
-Once received by the SOJC Graduate Coordinator terminal projects are sent electronically to the Graduate School and eventually stored in Scholars’ Bank.
+Terminal Projects are submitted to the SOJC Graduate Student Services Manager at email@example.com and are NOT submitted to the Graduate School.

-By the second week of the term you intent to graduate apply for your degree.
-The SOJC Graduate Coordinator will be notified of your application and do a progress report to make sure you’ve met SOJC requirements.
-If you are deficient an e-mail will be sent to you and your chair/advisor.
+By the second week of the term you intend to graduate, you must apply for your degree.
+The SOJC Graduate Student Services Manager will be notified of your application.

-- If you are applying for an M.A.* how you intend to satisfy the foreign language requirement.
+If you are applying for an M.A.*, inform the Graduate Student Services Manager about how you intend to satisfy the foreign language requirement.

 MA or MS